HMohammad2520/py-clipboard-lang-shift/README.md

 1. Copy text (or select text in any app).
 2. Press:
     - Ctrl+R → Fixes clipboard text.
-    - Ctrl+Alt+R → Selects all, fixes, and pastes back.
+    - Ctrl+Alt+R → Cuts selected, fixes, and pastes back.
 3. Done!
 The text is now corrected.

 <br>